-Thursday March 21, 2019, Toronto – Earlier today the Minister of Children, Community and Social Services made an announcement regarding the Ontario Autism Program that included changes to the childhood budgets and expanding eligible services.
+Earlier today, the Minister of Children, Community and Social Services made an announcement regarding the Ontario Autism Program that included changes to the childhood budgets and expanding eligible services.

 We welcome these changes and hope that there are more to come.
-This announcement gives Surrey Place the ability to continue to work with families and children currently in service to provide the best possible outcomes and proper transitions as we move towards a direct funding model.
+This announcement gives Surrey Place the ability to proper transitions as we move towards a direct funding model.

 The announcement included the following changes: